jetsemrick/jetsemrick/README.md

 # About Me:
-I am currently a student at the University of Kansas studying computer science and economics.
+I am a recent graduate of the University of Kansas with degrees in computer science and economics.
 Recently, I have been focusing on learning Python and machine learning techniques.

 Currently, open to work and looking to join a cool and innovative team.